RyanJarv/pingscan/README.md

 the best I could tell.
 I believe I sorted that out by just messing with random stuff until it worked.

-Not exactly professional, I know but neither was this project, so whatever.
+Not exactly professional I know, but neither was this project, so whatever.
 It still works..
 I think.